AP-Skill-Development-Corporation/MyDocumentations/FireBaseFeaturesAndConnect.md

 # Firebase

-Firebase is a Backend-as-a-Service, and it is a real-time database which is basically designed for mobile applications.
-This tutorial is designed in such a way that we can easily understand or can perform the service of Firebase in a very efficient way.
+Firebase is a Backend-as-a-Service, and it is a real-time database which is basically designed for mobile applications. we can easily understand or can perform the service of Firebase in a very efficient way.

 ![firebase](https://user-images.githubusercontent.com/51777024/89666430-f9f00580-d8f7-11ea-813d-9041762d6a63.png)